-The production phase of AUGORG focused not only on the creation of assets but also interdisciplinary processes and workshop modules integrating the following areas of research:
+The production phase of AUGORG focused not only on the creation of assets but also interdisciplinary processes & workshop modules integrating the following areas of research:

-As an AUGORG collaborator & associate Neil Harbisson's sonochromatic scale and audiovisual spectrum files have been integrated as a facet of the audiovisual and experiential designs of the AUGORG project outcomes.
+As an AUGORG research contributor, associate Neil Harbisson's sonochromatic audiovisual tuning system has been applied as a fundamental facet of the experiential designs of the AUGORG film & live project outcomes.

 Sonochromatism or sonochromatopsia a neurological phenomenon in which colours are perceived as sounds.
-The phenomenon is created by the union between a brain and a colour-to-sound software or chip.
-The term was coined by Neil Harbisson to differentiate his experience of colour from people with chromesthesia or colour-to-sound synesthesia.
+The phenomenon is created by the union between a brain & a colour-to-sound software or chip.
+The AugOrg project research delves into emotional relationships & combined harmonic narrative possibilities of sonochromatic data.

-The Fusionist Mindset of Transmedia Story Architecture bridges physical & digital environments.
-These evolving narrative landscapes inform new processes, agile production ethos & flexible outcomes for both the digital & physical world & the augmentation of both.
+The Fusionist mindset of transmedia story architecture bridges physical & digital environments.
+These evolving narrative landscapes inform new processes, agile production sprints flexible outcomes for both the digital & physical world & the augmentation of both.

 AUGORG examines technological transhuman & post human concepts as well as mythological psychology including animal, human and plant archetypes, rites of passage, ceremony, ritual and healing.

-AUGORG explores forms of active listening to environment as a distinct aspect of communication.
-Utilising technologies of today & tomorrow including 360 videography and photography, developments in AR (Augmented Reality), VR (Virtual Reality) and MR (Mixed Reality) as tools to guide us back to the wisdom of Mother Earth as the effects of digital communication & networking is profoundly affecting the nature of non-digital communication, relationships and environments.
+AUGORG explores forms of active listening to natural and constructed environments as a distinct aspect of communication through the lens of audiovisual tech & data tools to guide us back to the wisdom of Mother Earth.
+AugOrg offers a creative critique of digital communication & networking in its ability to profoundly affect the nature of non-digital communication, relationships and environments.